-I am a fourth year Ph.D. student at the College of Information Sciences and Technology, the Pennsylvania State University, working with Dr. David Reitter.
-Before joining Penn State, I received my Master degree from Department of Psychology at Tsinghua University in 2013, and my Bachelor degree from Department of Electronic Engineering at Tsinghua in 2010.
+I obtained my Ph.D in Summer 2018, from the College of Information Sciences and Technology, the Pennsylvania State University.
+My advisor is Dr. David Reitter.
+Before joining Penn State, I received a Master degree from Department of Psychology at Tsinghua University in 2013.
+I received my Bachelor degree from Department of Electronic Engineering at Tsinghua in 2010.

-My research interests lie in the intersection of computational linguistics, psycholinguistics, and cognitive sciences.
-I am particularly interested in the interactive and collaborative nature of human dialogue.
+The topic of my dissertation work lies in the intersection of computational linguistics, psycholinguistics, and cognitive sciences.
 I use computational methods to examine how people interact (linguistically and behaviorally) at multiple representation levels, from lower levels such as lexical and syntactic elements, to higher levels such as information content etc. By taking into account the interactions that occur across the broad spectrum of these representation levels, I look forward to obtain a unified perspective of dialogue that better captures the nature of human interaction.
-For details about my current research work, see my research statement.

 My future research interests include: historical change of languages in the world, modeling dialogical interaction with distributed representations, the balance between predictability and uncertainty in language, and so on.